 The course is very student centred.
 There is an emphasis upon class discussion, debate and argument.
-You will get involved in group presentations and learn to think independently, to be someone who takes responsibility for their own progress and achievement.
-Because DLD is equipped with modern ICT equipment, you will learn by watching film and video clips, by focusing on colourful and interactive PowerPoint presentations and by using the internet.
-So studying A Level Sociology at DLD is fun, interesting and exciting.
+You will get involved in group presentations and learn to think independently to be someone who takes responsibility for their own progress and achievement.
+Because DLD is equipped with modern ICT equipment, you will learn by watching film and video clips, by focusing on interactive PowerPoint presentations and by using the internet.

 How is it assessed?

 AS Weighting Format

 |Paper 1||Education with Method in Context||50%||1 Hour 30 mins exam|